 At Tax Time, we clean out our short term Magazine boxes and shred what we no longer need.
 It makes the process so simple and easy to keep our home free of paper clutter.

 - Outdated insurance information

 - Completed service contracts no longer applicable

 - Junk mail with your information on it

 Then once it is full, we simply dump all the paper into our recycling bin!
 Simple as that.
 Our information is protected, our house is free of paper clutter and we can still recycle all that paper.

 The Fellowes’ 12Cs Shredder makes it easy to organize important papers during your Spring Cleaning.

-You can easily find the Fellowes’ 12Cs Shredder at your local Walmart.
+You can easily find the Fellowes’ 12Cs Shredder at your local Walmart or on Amazon.